 Lorraine Pearce - Head Of Administration

 Lorraine has worked for Helplines Partnership since 2009 and has extensive and varied experience of working in administrative roles for the private, public and charity sectors.
-She likes to support others where possible, having previously volunteered on a helpline and by currently offering administrative support to her husband, who is Chairman of a local voluntary environmental charity.
-Her role at HLP includes Governance, Human Resources, general administration, Health & Safety and she often gets involved in all sorts of other things as they crop up from time to time.
-Outside of work, Lorraine enjoys walking in the countryside, reading, yoga, travel and meeting up with family and friends.
-One of her favourite mottos is ‘every day is a learning day'.
+She likes to support others where possible, having previously volunteered on a helpline and by currently offering administrative support to her husband, who is Chair of a local voluntary environmental charity.
+Her role at HLP is varied and includes governance, human resources, general administration, health & safety, no two days are the same.
+Outside of work, Lorraine enjoys walking in the countryside, reading, yoga, meditation, travel and meeting up with family and friends.

 Laura Dowswell - Head Of Finance

 Laura is the Head of Finance and qualified as an Accounting Technician in 2000 after completing her training in general practice and in 2012 gained Fellow status as an FMAAT member.
 She started working as a finance officer for a local Church in 2008 which sparked her interest in working in the Charity Finance sector.
-She is also HLP’s lead assessor and enjoys learning more about our member helplines and the services they offer.
-Laura is Chair of BBS UK charity, utilising her finance skills and being on the ‘other side of the table’.
+She is also HLP’s lead assessor for the Helplines Standard and enjoys learning more about our member helplines and the services they offer.
 In her free time, Laura loves the beach life in both summer and winter as she lives with her family on the coast of West Sussex and can often be found taking a therapeutic dip in the sea.

 Sam Bromiley - Policy and External Affairs Manager